 All students participating in study abroad are required to have hospitalization and medical insurance that is valid outside the United States.

 Please note, many programs require in-country student insurance for participants.

 PRE-EXISTING MEDICAL CONDITIONS

-Any student who will be on medication regularly, has a chronic medical condition, or may need medical services or doctors while abroad, should make an appointment to see the Associate Provost or Associate Director of the Center for International Programs.
+Any student who will be on medication regularly, has a chronic medical condition, or may need medical services or doctors while abroad, should make an appointment to see the CIP staff member who works directly with their specific study abroad program or partner.
 Please schedule this appointment before the end of the second week of the quarter preceding the study abroad experience so that appropriate arrangements can be made with the program abroad.